perryOnCrack/perryoncrack.github.io/apps/rez.md

 ### In Development

-- Huge rewrite/refactor of the widget space (it's rotten spaghetti in there)
+- Setting menu refactor
+- Pinned shortcut
+- Hardware keyboard support

 ### Planned features

 - 中文拼音搜尋(拼音 & 注音)
-- Pinned shortcut
 - Weather on top panel

 ### Planned, But Not In Priority

+- Huge rewrite/refactor of the widget space
+    - It's rotten spaghetti in there.
+    - Made an attempt, didn't come out well enough.
 - More Customizations / UI styles
     - Clock customization
     - Home screen vertical placement adjustment